-AGENDA ITEM XIII VOTING PROPOSAL NO. 11 - TO APPROVE, ON AN ADVISORY BASIS, THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS OF THE COMPANY
+AGENDA ITEM XI VOTING PROPOSAL NO. 9 - TO APPROVE, ON AN ADVISORY BASIS, THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS OF THE COMPANY

-As required by Section 14A of the Exchange Act, the Company's shareholders have the opportunity to approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this Proxy Statement in accordance with the SEC rules, which we also have referred to herein as the Say-on-Pay vote
+As required by Section 14A of the Exchange Act, the Company's shareholders have the opportunity to approve, on an advisory basis, the compensation of the Company's named executive officers ("NEOs") as disclosed in this Proxy Statement in accordance with the SEC rules, which we also have referred to herein as the Say-on-Pay vote.

 Our executive compensation program is designed to align compensation metrics with our strategic imperatives, align the interests of management with our shareholders, and attract and retain talented executives.
-Please see the Compensation Discussion and Analysis beginning on page 34 of this Proxy Statement for additional details, including information about the fiscal year 2020 compensation of our named executive officers.
+Please see the Compensation Discussion and Analysis beginning on page 26 of this Proxy Statement for additional details, including information about the fiscal year 2021 compensation of our NEOs.

 We believe that Shareholders have benefitted from the continued development of our product candidates and research pipeline over the past year.
-Given the Company's development and growth under the leadership of the named executive officers, the Board recommends that shareholders vote "FOR" the following resolution at our 2021 Annual Meeting:
+Given the Company's development and growth under the leadership of the NEOs, the Board recommends that shareholders vote "FOR" the following resolution at our 2022 Annual Meeting:

-"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed on pages 34 to 59 of the Proxy Statement for the 2021 Annual Meeting pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the 2020 Summary Compensation Table, and the other related tables and disclosure."
+"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the NEOs, as disclosed on pages 26 to 56 of the Proxy Statement for the 2022 Annual Meeting pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the 2021 Summary Compensation Table, and the other related tables and disclosure."

-It is expected that the next say-on-pay vote will occur at our 2022 annual general meeting of shareholders.
+It is expected that the next say-on-pay vote will occur at our 2023 annual general meeting of shareholders.

-Although advisory and not binding, the Compensation Committee and the Board will consider the outcome of this vote on Voting Proposal No. 11 when considering future compensation arrangements for the Company's named executive officers.
+Although advisory and not binding, the Compensation Committee of the Board (the "Compensation Committee") and the Board will consider the outcome of this vote on Voting Proposal No. 9 when considering future compensation arrangements for the Company's NEOs.